All Jewish Students Welcome

 PHDS is an Orthodox Jewish Day School whose goal is to infuse students with a love of Torah and mitzvos.
 Our student population largely consists of students from the Providence and Sharon Orthodox communities.
-Families new to Orthodox Jewish life feel welcome in our nonjudgmental school, where we teach students at their own level of observance in a warm and nurturing atmosphere.
+Families feel welcome in our school, where we teach students at their own level of observance in a warm and nurturing atmosphere.

 We strive to instill high standards of middos, good citizenship, that will serve our students well – now and for the rest of their lives.
 This begins with the practice of derech eretz (proper respect) and continues with Torah values, including ethics, morality, and kindness.